chris1424/eshop/README.md

-This program implements an e-shop application with separate interfaces for both admins and customers.
-It allows the management and interaction with products and users, whether they are clients or admins.
-The interaction between products and the different types of users is, of course, different.
-For instance, customers have their own shopping cart where they can add products, edit and remove previously added items,complete their orders, and view them.
-Additionally, they can search for products and add them directly to their cart.
-A notable feature is that customers can even review their past orders stored in a file named after their username.
-On the other hand, admins interact with the products in a different way.
-They have the ability to add new products for customers, edit existing ones, and even remove products.
-Another important functionality is that admins can view the top 5 most ordered products.
-Furthermore, they can check all unavailable products.
-These operations were implemented using three vectors: one for users, one for products, and one for the shopping cart.
-The first two vectors were populated with data from the provided files, so each product that existed in the files was added to the corresponding vector.
-All changes made during the program execution were applied to the vectors, not the files.
-The files were updated only at the end, except when a customer completes an order, in which case their order history is immediately updated
+🛒 E-Shop Application
+This program implements an e-shop system with separate interfaces for admins and customers.
+It provides full functionality for managing and interacting with products and users.

+👤 Customer Features

+Customers can:

+*Maintain their own shopping cart:

+Add products

+Edit or remove previously added items

+Complete orders

+Search for products and add them directly to their cart

+View past orders, which are stored in a file named after their username

+Order history is saved immediately upon checkout

+🛠️ Admin Features
+Admins have extended control and can:

+Add new products

+Edit existing products

+Remove products

+View:

+The top 5 most ordered products

+A list of currently unavailable products

+🧱 Internal Structure
+The program uses three vectors for data handling:

+A vector for users

+A vector for products

+A vector for the shopping cart

+🔄 Data Flow
+Product and user data are initially loaded from provided files

+All actions during runtime are performed on the in-memory vectors

+Files are only updated at the end of the program, except when a customer completes an order (in which case their order file is updated immediately)

+Αν θες μπορώ να σου προσθέσω και ενότητες όπως:

+💻 How to Compile & Run

+📂 File Structure

+📎 Example User Flow